hapax/hapax.github.io/assets/reality.md

 empties the universe of mystery and meaning.
 But I think the opposite is true; it makes it full, and there is no better place to seek mystery than the natural world.
-You will not exhaust it soon.
+You're not going exhaust it any time soon!
+It's like the surface of a balloon; the more we know, the more we realize we don't know.

 Ultimately, science is an exercise in falling in love with reality.
 You can wear anything you like.
 Your skin can be any